The bidding process

 How to find out about bid opportunities

-Many departments and agencies have the delegated authority to purchase their own goods and services valued at $25,000 or less without Public Works and Government Services Canada (PWGSC).
+Many departments and agencies have the delegated authority to purchase their own goods valued at $25,000 or less and services or construction contracts valued at $40,000 or less without Public Works and Government Services Canada (PWGSC).
 Therefore, it is important to promote your goods and/or services to them.

 You should also consult the Tenders minisite to keep track of requirements that departments and agencies publicly advertise.